-Operation is simple with a locked off/send/search sliding switch that can be easily controlled wearing thick gloves.
+Operation is simple on the Pieps DSP Sport with a locked off/send/search sliding switch that can be easily controlled wearing thick gloves.
 Pushing in the lock button allows the beacon to be turned to on or off or search, while no pressing of the lock button is required to switch from search to send.
 This could be easy to accidently switch while searching, but also quick to change back in the case of a second slide.

 The Pieps software is fairly fast, taking only a few seconds to start searching and identify a beacon.
 During a mock three burial test, I was able to narrow down each victim fairly quickly and the range was quite good.
 The farthest out I was able to trace a signal was around 45 m along a flux line.